 You can also get accessories and adaptations to help make it easier to drive:

-- Satnavs help you navigate unfamiliar routes and can save you a lot of worry.
+- Satnavs help you navigate unfamiliar routes, warn you which lane is required and can save you a lot of worry.

-- People with stiff necks can attach stick-on ‘blind spot’ mirrors to the door mirrors or panoramic rear view mirrors.
-These give a greater range of vision behind.
-Get these from motor accessory shops.
+- Additional ‘blind spot’ mirrors can be attached to the door mirrors or panoramic rear view mirrors can be used.
+These give a greater range of vision beside and close behind your car.
+Get these from motor accessory shops or online.

 - You can mark different speeds (30, 40, 60) on the speedometer with coloured stickers to make them easier to see.

-- Steering balls or spinners let you steer with one hand, and can make it easier to hold the wheel.
-Get these from motor accessory shops.
+- If you're experiencing difficulties steering, perhaps following a stroke, a steering ball or a spinner can let you steer with one hand, and can make it easier to hold the wheel.

-- More specialist adaptations are available for people who have difficulty operating the controls or getting in and out.
+- Specialist and bespoke adaptations are available for people who have difficulty operating the vehicles' controls or getting in and out of the car.

-If you are finding it difficult or tiring to drive, or you are concerned about safety, you can just drive less or stop driving altogether.
+If you are finding it difficult or tiring to drive, or you are concerned about safety, you may wish to have a driving appraisal or reduce the amount of driving you do.There are times when it's not possible to change the way you're driving.
+At these times it's best to drive less - or stop driving altogether.

-Some people will find this difficult to do, because of where they live or the places they need to travel to.
-Also bear in mind that other ways of getting around, especially walking, are risky too, so if you are unsure get some advice before stopping driving altogether.
+Some people will find it difficult to retire from driving because of the convenience it provides, where they live, or the places they need to travel to.
+Consider that other ways of getting around, especially walking, can be risky, too.

 For many people who find themselves having to stop driving unexpectedly, it comes as a shock and it is difficult to adjust.
-It’s a good idea to plan ahead for this possibility.
+It’s a good idea to plan ahead for the possibility of retiring from driving.